DIETARY SYSTEMS AND CONCEPTS

 Eating food in season makes good sense, as it is usually fresher.
 However, one's needs may vary and food from elsewhere or out of season may be helpful at times.
 Thus, these ideas are great general principles, but that is all.
 In other words, if they are made ÒdogmaÓ one can run into trouble.
 This is true of most of the concepts we will review.

 Organic or sustainable agriculture is a concept whose time is coming.
 It is only the logical and sensible thing to do to preserve the earth and the food by not exposing either to highly toxic pesticides, insecticides, fungicides and more.
-Many people not realize that even organic farmers may use a certain amount of toxic chemicals and even toxic metals in their fertilizers and sprays.
+Many people do not realize that even organic farmers may use a certain amount of toxic chemicals and even toxic metals in their fertilizers and sprays.
 So it is not a foolproof scheme, but a step in the right direction.

 RAW FOODS AND JUICES